 The video below explains how the wholesale electricity prices during different times of day and night affect the minimum feed-in tariffs.

-We estimate solar weighted wholesale electricity prices using the latest information available at the time of publication of each decision.
+The minimum feed-in tariffs change each year mostly because of changes in solar weighted wholesale electricity prices.
 In recent years, solar weighted wholesale electricity prices during the middle of the day, when most solar is exported, have been going down.

 The wholesale price is set in a competitive national market, based on electricity supply and demand.
 The wholesale price is not set by the government or a regulator.